"Most of us spend too much time on what is urgent, and not enough time on what is important." - Steven Covey

 6. Delegation: this applies mostly to managers, and it’s a very important skill.
 You can’t do it all alone, you need to focus on the strategic plans and projects and delegate smaller tasks to your team.
 You can even outsource some tasks to freelancers to free up your time if your staff is too swamped already.
 Make the most of your time.

 7. Stress management: work shouldn’t be everything, so don’t forget about your mental health and general well-being.
 If you manage to handle stress positively, you will be at a higher motivation and productivity level.
 You can achieve this by taking small but constant breaks over the day or by stopping when completing big tasks and rewarding yourself.

 There are so many benefits, and you will see that time management skills will positively impact your work activity day by day:

 Effective time management is not impossible to achieve.
-So here are six steps you should consider in your journey for improvement:
+So here are five steps you should consider in your journey for improvement:

 Planning is not about following an extremely strict routine, where you plan every minute of the day.
 It’s about knowing the right time for each task, the deadline for each project to be completed, it’s about working smarter, regardless of your position or role.